Essential utility network terms are listed along with their descriptions.

 A utility network is a collection of domain networks (gas, water, electric, or other) plus a structure network.
-An organization will specify the set of domain networks that it manages when it configures a utility network.
-It is possible to define associations across domain networks and enable tracing analysis across those domains.
+An organization specifies the set of domain networks that it manages when it configures a utility network.
+You can define associations across domain networks and enable tracing analysis across those domains.
 For example, you can perform electric tracing analysis from transmission to distribution levels with a utility network with electric transmission and electric distribution domain networks.
-A utility network also has a service territory to constrain the valid geographic placement of features.

-Each utility generally works with one utility network.
+A utility network can contain multiple domain networks.
 This enables the utility to define associations from common structures.
-For example, a municipal utility might manage poles that carry cable TV and electrical power.
+For example, a municipal utility can manage poles that carry cable TV and electrical power.

 Utility Network Version

 When a utility network is created or upgraded, the Utility Network Version value is recorded in the network properties in the General section.